Petition on The cost-effective way to stabilise housing affordability across the whole of Britain

 Did you know that a substantial part of the price of a house today is based on the value of the land beneath it!

-The first and (No1) proposal is to make any land which gains planning consent for residential use, should become rated as having a nil or a nominal land value.
+The proposal here is to make any land which gains planning consent for residential use become rated as having a nil or a nominal land value.
 This would help bring house prices back to genuine affordability levels once more.
 This proposal is based on the valuation knowledge, reasoning, and experience of the petitioner.
 There are two further proposals in addition to this.

 You may well ask, how have ‘I’ (one person or individual), come to know exactly what to do and which way to turn in order to resolve matters of this degree of specialisation?
 The answer is that I chose surveying and valuation as my career in my 20’s and commenced in a training job back in the 60’s, working amongst a team of qualified surveyors already knowing all of these things and taking five or so years to qualify by examination.
 As a newly qualified surveyor I could then put such knowledge into use, advising clients and employers throughout the rest of my career.
 As I’m now retired, I can give commentary to what I have come to know over my career.
 I am able to diagnose and cure the present housing crisis using my knowledge relating to land, buildings, law, planning, economics and valuation.
 Crucially, I understand how to use valuation knowledge as the essential tool required for resolving the present house pricing issues, which have becoming a significant problem across society these days.
 There are two further proposals to set out in addition to this.